Usheninte/csj-20/README.md

 [Sign Up Here](https://mailchi.mp/8621a9cbc6cf/csj-20-online-1)

-> Please check your emails for a confirmation message, this is required to complete the registration process.
+> Please check your emails for a confirmation message.
+This is required to complete the registration process.